A Changing Game: Income Funds Deserve a New Look

 And within income alternatives, the private markets are eating up a lot of the new inflows.
 Private debt generally refers to non-bank institutions, such as asset managers, making loans to private, middle market companies that because of their size, cannot access the public markets to raise capital.
 These loans may offer a yield premium over public market debt because they tend to be illiquid; they are not traded on exchanges and the manager may hold them until maturity.

-As the economy continues to recover and is projected to expand, volatility still remains high.
-And as concentration in equity markets has increased, it’s even more important to seek sources of return that are not overly correlated to equities.
+Equity market volatility is increasing, making it even more important to seek sources of return that are not overly correlated to equities.
 A long-term asset that can both throw off income and provide relatively uncorrelated returns may help to maintain a preferred risk/return profile.
-Additionally, the availability of more diverse income-producing assets make these types of funds deserving of a new look.
+Additionally, the availability of more diverse income-producing assets makes these types of funds deserving of a new look.

 Whether you build a portfolio on your own, or you work with a financial professional, taking stock of your investments in light of the current environment is always a good idea.
 Income funds are a modern way to gain access to income without liquidating assets, and can also provide exposure to alternatives.
 There are of course risks involved, as there are with any investment, so be sure to understand them thoroughly, either by the reading the prospectus or the offering documents.